-The results show a substantially lower RMSE for forecasting the two measures of underlying inflation, indicating that these measures of underlying inflation are more forecastable than the headline CPI.
+The results show a substantially lower RMSE for forecasting the two measures of underlying inflation.
 Interestingly, the trimmed mean measures tend to outperform the exclusion measure in forecasting the exclusion measure.
-The smallest forecast error occurs when the trimmed mean measures are used to forecast the 25 per cent trimmed mean inflation rate.
+The smallest forecast error occurs when the trimmed mean measures are used to forecast the 15 per cent trimmed mean inflation rate.
 The RMSEs from this exercise are up to 60-85 per cent lower than the RMSEs when the CPI is used to forecast itself.